 When Christmas shopping, many encounter the red kettles and ringing bells of The Salvation Army.
 Not all will know that the Salvation Army has Methodist roots.

 William Booth, a Methodist minister, started The Salvation Army in London in 1865.
-His passion for reaching the poor, homeless, and hungry with gospel of Jesus Christ led him to open a mission to meet people's physical needs.
+His passion for reaching the poor, homeless, and hungry with the gospel of Jesus Christ led him to open a mission to meet people's physical needs.
 That mission continues to grow today.

 Goodwill Industries is a similar organization with United Methodist ties.
 Methodist minister the Rev. Edgar J. Helms founded the organization in Boston in 1902.
 He hired and trained people in need of a job, to repair and resell donations he collected.